oitcode/samarium/README.md

 ## Contributing

-Please fork the project, make necessary changes and send a pull request.
+Fork, edit and send pull request.

 ## Issues

-If you face any issue please raise an issue in github.
-If you want to propose any enhancement please raise an issue in github.
+Please raise an issue in github.

 ## License